 Section 10.
 Registration requirements.

 (b) Registration requirements.
-The AOC shall establish registration requirements for all authorized users and must limit the registration of users to individuals, not law firms, agencies, corporations, or other groups.
+The AOC shall establish registration requirements for all registered users and must limit the registration of users to individuals, not law firms, agencies, corporations, or other groups.
 The AOC must assign to the registered user a confidential, secure log-in sequence.
 The log-in sequence must be used only by the registered user to whom it is assigned and by agents and employees as the registered user may authorize.
 No registered user shall knowingly permit his or her log-in sequence to be used by anyone other than his or her authorized agents and employees.
 The AOC may require users to undergo training prior to authorizing access to the electronic filing system.
 The AOC is permitted to collect a fee not to exceed $100 for training and registration to be deposited in the Bar Account of Arkansas.
 Attorneys who complete this training shall be entitled to receive one hour of general Continuing Legal Education Credits.

 (c) Electronic mail address required.
 Registered users shall furnish at least one electronic mail address that the electronic filing system will use for electronic service and other notices.
 It is the registered user’s responsibility to ensure that the electronic filing system has the correct electronic mail address.

 (d) Misuse of electronic systems.
 Any registered user who attempts to harm the electronic filing system or document management system in any manner, attempts to alter electronic documents or information stored on the systems, or attempts any unauthorized use of the systems, has committed misuse of the system.
 Misuse of the electronic filing system or document management system may result in loss of a user’s registration and subject the registered user to any other penalty provided by law or rule.